Learning Actionable Counterfactual Explanations in Large State Spaces: Related Work

 Finally, our work also relates to data-driven algorithm design \citep{Gupta16, BalcanDW18, Balcan20}, where models learn from training data instances to generalize to the testing data.
-Unlike low-level CFE generators that need access to the classifier and formalization of action space from the classification training data, our data-driven CFE generators leverage access to agents and their optimal CFEs to generate CFEs described by real-world-like actions and costs.
-Our generators also excel in generating CFEs for new agents, are more computationally efficient and scalable, and function under varied informational settings.
-For example, unlike other methods that require, at a minimum, query access to the classifier and knowledge of the cost and impact of each action on state features \citep{Naumann21, Toni23, Shavit19, Verma22}, our data-driven CFE generators can effectively produce CFEs without explicit access to this information.
+We introduce novel data-driven CFE generators that address the question: \emph{Can we, by learning from training agent–CFE data (i.e., instances of agents and their optimal CFEs), develop a CFE generator that quickly provides optimal CFEs for new agents?} Our proposed approach excels in generating CFEs for new agents, is computationally efficient and scalable, and functions effectively under varied informational access settings.